When talk turns to teen sex, the focus is on risks: abortion, pregnancy, and sexually transmitted infections (STIs).

 A recent study published in the journal Pediatrics concluded that the media in general shows "frequent and compelling portraits of sex as fun and risk-free" and that the higher the exposure to sexual content in movies, TV, music and magazines, the more likely teens were to have intercourse.

 So while some but not all of the risks are addressed in some venues, the competing and louder message is that there are no risks and those who partake are having a great and care-free time being perfect sexual athletes.

 Two strategies: preventing sex or preventing the risks?

 Drawing on data from 30 developed nations, a 2001 Guttmacher Institute report on teen sexuality addressed how different countries cope with these conflicting messages and the issue of teen sexuality in general.
 Comparing societal attitudes and rates of abortion and pregnancy, the study came to what many might consider a controversial conclusion:

-"Societal acceptance of sexual activity among young people, combined with comprehensive and balanced information about sexuality and clear expectations about commitment and prevention of childbearing and STDs within teenage relationships, are hallmarks of countries with low levels of adolescent pregnancy, childbearing, and STDs."
+"Societal acceptance of sexual activity among young people, combined with comprehensive and balanced information about sexuality and clear expectations about commitment and prevention of childbearing and STIs within teenage relationships, are hallmarks of countries with low levels of adolescent pregnancy, childbearing, and STIs."